nprapps/nprapps.github.com/_posts/2018-02-07-newsappdev-elections.markdown

 ---
 layout: post
-title: "Contract news apps developer"
+title: "Contract News Apps Developer"
 description: "Interested in a temporary news apps developer gig with one of the best teams in the industry?
 We're looking for you."
 author: Juan Elosua
 email: nprapps@npr.org